- May 16

 It might look like:

-• Overgiving, because being needed once created a sense of being loved
+Overgiving, because being needed once created a sense of being loved

-• Achieving, because being competent once kept criticism at bay
+Achieving, because being competent once kept criticism at bay

-• Staying calm, because managing your reactions once prevented conflict
+Staying calm, because managing your reactions once prevented conflict

-• Being precise and correct, because getting it right once meant nothing bad would happen
+Being precise and correct, because getting it right once meant nothing bad would happen

-• Going quiet, because making yourself small once meant you didn't get hurt
+Going quiet, because making yourself small once meant you didn't get hurt

 These aren't personality flaws.
 They're intelligent adaptations to early environments.

-The sentence I come back to again and again in this work is this one: It makes sense that you learned to do that.
+The sentence that anchors this entire framework: "It makes sense that you learned to do that."

 Not as a way to excuse behavior.
 Not as a reason to stay in dynamics that cost you.
-But as a starting point that's actually true - and that creates just enough space for something new to become possible.
+But as a starting point that's actually true, and that creates just enough space for something new to become possible.

-The Misconception That Keeps People Stuck
+The Misconception That Keeps People Stuck in Their Patterns

 One of the most common misconceptions in personal growth is this: if I just understand my pattern well enough, I'll be able to override it.